-Three levels of open spaces have been identified in this strategy - Regional, District and Neighbourhood, remaining consistent with the play space hierarchy.
+The strategy identifies three tiers of open spaces - Regional, District and Neighbourhood, aligning with the play space hierarchy.
 These classifications are determined by the population, transportation, existing facilities, the scale, variety and number of activities available at each location.

-Table 4.
-Shows the characteristics of each hierarchy of open space.
-These characteristics guide the classification of open space across the Shire for this strategy.
+These characteristics guide the classification of open space across the Shire for this strategy Table 4 Outlines the characteristics of each hierarchy of open space.